Tagrand/makers-cloud-engineering-exercise/README.md

 - [x] Complete

 V2: You are asked for a rating on a hosted website  (MVP)
-  - [x] Deploy up the site on AWS
+  - [x] Deploy up the site on Heroku

 V3: You can see previous (all ratings) on another page, previous ratings
   - [x] Second page with all previous ratings shown

 V4: (Extras) Make it stylish, to look like the FT
-  - [ ] Add Origimi style
+  - [x] Add Origimi style
+  - [ ] Draw diagram of architecture of site
-  - [ ] Set up Travis for Github
+  - [ ] Write reflections and tidy up readme
+  - [ ] Align everything in the site well
+  - [ ] Add screenshots

 ## How to use  <a name= "use"> </a>
 First make sure you have Ruby 2.4.0+ and MySQL installed